mhingston/jayson/README.md

 const methods = new Method();
 ```

 **Note: The Jayson server passes a `context` object argument to every method that's called.
-If the `params` property of a `request` is an Object then the property `context` will be added to that object.
+If the `params` property of a `request` is an object then the property `context` will be added to that object.
 If the `params` property is any other type then the first argument passed to the method will be the `context` object.**

 `context` {Object} Method context.
 * `headers` {Object} Request headers.